 The energy monitors that come in the Prius, the Nissan Altima Hybrid and the Lexus RX Hybrid, among others, are only one way to get real-time feedback.
 You don't have to go out and buy a new car.
 If your car is gas-powered (as opposed to diesel) and was made after 1996, it has a port you can use to hook up an aftermarket monitor like the ScanGauge or the Kiwi.
 Both cost a couple hundred bucks and do pretty much the same thing in terms of energy feedback.

-For more information on energy monitors, gas efficiency and related topics, look over the links on the next page.
+For more information on energy monitors, gas efficiency and related topics, look over the links below.

 Related HowStuffWorks Articles

 - Allen, Mike.
 "3 Gadgets That Really Work."
 Popular Mechanics.
 DIY Auto.
 December 2008.http://www.popularmechanics.com/automotive/how_to/4294223.html?page=2